clearfeld/local-browser-notes/README.md

 ## Getting Started

-This project was bootstrapped with `create-next-gen-react-app`.
+This project was bootstrapped with [create-next-gen-react-app](https://github.com/clearfeld/create-next-gen-react-app).